Staple (fastener): In the home

-Staples are most commonly used to bind paper.
-A mechanical or electrical stapler may apply them by clinching the legs after they pass through the paper.
+Staples are most commonly used to bind a stack of individual paper pages.
+A mechanical or electrical stapler may apply them by passing them through the paper pages and then clinching the staple legs that protrude from the bottom of the page stack.

-When stapling with a stapler the papers to be fastened are placed between the main body and the anvil.
+When using a stapler, the papers to be fastened are placed between the main body and the anvil.
 The papers are pinched between the body and the anvil, then a drive blade pushes on the crown of the staple on the end of the staple strip.
 The staple breaks from the end of the strip and the legs of the staple are forced through the paper.
 As the legs hit the grooves in the anvil they are bent to hold the pages together.
 Many staplers have an anvil in the form of a "pinning" or "stapling" switch.
 This allows a choice between bending in or out.
 The outward bent staples are easier to remove and are for temporary fastening or "pinning".

 Most staplers are capable of stapling without the anvil to drive straight leg staples for tacking.

 There are various types of staples for paper, including heavy-duty staples, designed for use on documents 20, 50, or over 100 pages thick.
 There are also speedpoint staples, which have slightly sharper teeth so they can go through paper more easily.